vikpe/qw-demo-scraper/README.md

 # QuakeWorld Demo Scraper
-> Downloads demos from QTVs, uploads to file storage and stores parsed info in database
+> Downloads demos from QTVs, uploads to file storage and stores info in database

 ## Process
 1. Check QTVs for demos